What is Performance Management?

 Types of Performance Management in HRM

 The types of performance are determined based on the vertices included in the appraisal or review system.
-It can range from the self assessment of the employee to the review from different members of the organization such as managers, peers as well as sometimes extend to check the review of customers and investors.
+It can range from the self-assessment of the employee to the review from different members of the organization such as managers, peers as well sometimes extend to check the review of customers and investors.

 - General Appraisal- In this type of performance management there is continuous communication between the manager and employee regarding the performance throughout the year.
-They communicate about the per-set goals, the objectives, the performance feedback and set the new goals.
+They communicate about the pre-set goals, the objectives, the performance feedback, and set the new goals.